 I posted this photo on Instagram and Facebook and what you might not have noticed was that my brows were each done a different way:

 The first thing I was concerned about when I walked in Sephora was if my brows were the correct shape.
 My brows are sisters not twins and I’m always unsure where to make them stop in the middle.
-She showed me how to find this info out.
-What you do is hold a makeup brush straight up and down on the side of your nose and that is where you want to stop:
+The tip is to hold a makeup brush straight up and down on the side of your nose and that is where you want to stop: